akuul15/akuul15/README.md

 - 💡 Started my journey to become a fullstack developer.
 I am a passionate coder who thrives on solving real-world problems and delivering innovative and efficient solutions.
 Whether it's crafting clean, intuitive interfaces or tackling backend challenges, I love every step of the development process.

-- 🧠 Always eager to learn, I believe in the power of continuous learning and pushing my limits.
+- 🧠 Always eager to learn, I believe in the power of continuous learning and pushing my limits beyond the norms of capabilities made up by society.

 - ⚡ When I’m not coding, I'm playing football (soccer)⚽, enjoying movies🍿 or watching Formula 1. <a href="https://emoji.gg/emoji/ferrari"><img src="https://cdn3.emoji.gg/emojis/ferrari.png" width="14px" height="16px" alt="ferrari"></a>🏎️